 YouTube TV, on the other hand, isn’t quite so strict when it comes to DVR storage.
 You can still go hog wild like you might do with Philo, recording everything under the sun so that you never run out of things to watch.
 YouTube TV, however, allows you to keep your DVR collection around for nine months — eight more months than Philo.
 If life gets in the way, as sometimes it does, then you might appreciate the extra time YouTube TV gives you to catch up on your favorite shows.

-Now here’s where things get interesting (and where you learn just how expensive sports channels can be).
+Here’s where things get interesting — and where you learn just how expensive sports channels can be.
 Philo and YouTube TV both offer a lot of channels in their packages.
 Both offer DVR.
 There is an enormous gulf, however, between the price of Philo and the price of YouTube TV.

-Philo is very much the budget option of the two services.
-For just $20, Philo gives you access to over 50 channels without asking you to sign a contract or pay for a cable box.
-That lower price is possible due to the many big-name channels that Philo leaves out of its offering, though.
-And if you want those channels, there’s no way to pay a little more to add them.
-There are a few premium channel add-ons, but no sports or news add-ons — for the most part, what you see in Philo’s base bundle is what you get, and you’ll just have to take it or leave it.
+Philo is very much the budget option, since a Philo subscription is just $25 and provides access to more than 60 channels without requiring you to sign a contract or pay for a cable box.
+The lower price is possible because of the many big-name channels Philo leaves out of its offering.
+If you want those channels, there’s no way to add them, with the exception of a few premium channel add-ons — and that doesn’t include any sports or news.
+For the most part, what you see in Philo’s base bundle is what you get, and you’ll have to take it or leave it.

-YouTube TV wants you to have it all, and wants you to pay for the privilege.
-The service has gone through a number of price hikes in recent years, adding channels along the way.
-Right now, a one-month subscription to YouTube TV costs $65 a month.
-You do get to weasel out of the contracts and cable box rentals, just like with Philo.
-But you’re ultimately paying for the pricey sports channels that Philo tries to do without.
+YouTube TV wants you to have it all — and it wants you to pay for the privilege.
+The service has gone through many price hikes in recent years, adding channels along the way, and a one-month subscription to YouTube TV now costs $65 a month.
+You get to weasel out of the contracts and cable-box rentals, just like with Philo, but you’re ultimately paying for the pricey sports channels Philo tries to do without.